What to do when you find a malicious mail filter in Google Workspace

 Inspect OAuth apps

-Login events: Go to theand filter for the victim and relevant time period.
+Login events: Go to theand filter for the victim and the relevant time period.

 Can you see a suspicious login?
-Specifically look at the location (you canto lookup the approximate location of an IP address) and login time - take into account the victim's typical location and working hours and look for events that fall outside these norms.
+Specifically look at the location (you canto look up the approximate location of an IP address) and the login time.
+Take into account the victim's typical location and working hours and look for events that fall outside these norms.

 Email logs: If you haven’t found a suspicious login or app, the user may have received a phishing email that coerced them to disclose their credentials.

-Compromised credentials: the victim's password may have been compromised elsewhere, rather than guessed.
+Compromised credentials: The victim's password may have been compromised elsewhere, rather than guessed.
 Since users commonly reuse passwords, a password compromise elsewhere can give an attacker direct access to many other accounts. leaked passwords using the data set from HIBP.)
-Don't panic if the target user is present in past breaches - since some very large sites have been compromised in the past, this is actually quite common.
+Don't panic if the target user is present in past breaches.
+Several very large sites have been compromised in the past, so this is actually quite common.
 However, it may indicate a possible root cause, especially if the breach was relatively recent.is a site that tracks password breaches and will tell you which breaches your username has been part of.
 (You can actually use the Push platform to do this, as it will flag

 If you see an application that looks suspicious, click its name, and inspect the permissions listed and their descriptions to determine if the app has requested suspicious permissions.
 For example, if the app created malicious mail rules, you might see the gmail.settings.basic permission.

 If you find a suspicious app, this suggests consent phishing was used to compromise the victim.

 Analyze the victim machine: It's possible that malware on the victim machine added the mail rule.
 There are several ways this could have happened: